In this part:

 Changing PyCharm properties

-PyCharm makes it possible to change the
+PyCharm makes it possible to change

 idea.properties files without editing them in the PyCharm installation folder.

-Managing the *.vmoptions file
+Managing *.vmoptions file

 The location of the

-*.vmoptions file depends on your operating system:
+*.vmoptions file depends on the operating system you are currently using:

 - For Windows: